Stan Bowles: Queens Park Rangers

-Bowles spent just over seven years at QPR, playing a central role in arguably the club's greatest ever team, that which finished as league runners-up in 1975–76 season under Dave Sexton.
+Bowles spent just over seven years at QPR, playing a central role in the team that finished as league runners-up in 1975–76 season under Dave Sexton.

 In the 1976–77 season, having finished as league runners-up, QPR played in European competition for the first time.
 During this campaign, Bowles broke the record for goals scored by a British player in a European campaign with 11 goals including two hat-tricks against Brann Bergen from Norway and two goals against Slovan Bratislava, a side which featured many of the Czech team that had won the European Championships in Yugoslavia only months earlier.
 The 3–3 draw against Bratislava on 20 October 1976, is regarded by many as the club's greatest away performance.

 In 1979, Bowles fell out with QPR's new manager, Tommy Docherty.
 Bowles responded to Docherty's plea of "You can trust me, Stan" with "I'd rather trust my chickens with Colonel Sanders".
 Docherty made Bowles train with the reserves for nearly six months, before selling Bowles to Nottingham Forest in December 1979.

 A 2014 fans poll saw Bowles voted the club's all-time greatest player.
 In 2022, the Ellerslie Road Stand at QPR's ground, Loftus Road was renamed the Stanley Bowles Stand.